apacheignite/documentation/web-console/web-agent.md

 [/block]
 Proxy can be configured by passing system properties in `JVM_OPTS` environment variable to the web agent.

-Detailed description for each property can be found in the documentation: http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html
+Detailed description for each property can be found in the following documentation: http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html

 ## HTTP
 `http.proxyHost` - Hostname or address of the proxy server